numat/polyscience/README.md

 vwr [ip-address]
 ```

-Navigate to http://localhost:10000, and you're done.
-Temperatures can be set by
+This should open a browser to http://localhost:10000/.
+Temperatures can be set
-clicking on and overwriting the displayed setpoint.
+by clicking on and overwriting the displayed setpoint.

-You can set a web password with `vwr [ip-address] --set-password`, and serve
+You can set a password with `vwr [ip] --set-password`, and serve a login page
-a login page with `vwr [ip-address] --require-login`.
-For more, check out the
-help with `vwr help`.
+with `vwr [ip] --require-login`.
+For more, check out the help with `vwr --help`.

 ###Python